goldenmaza/aveline/frontend/REVISION_HISTORY.md

+*#####* - [Frontend] ImportConstantUtility for Images - Apr 11, 2025

+In this commit we have created a central location for importing of environmental variables, and in this change we also added the fetching of said variables for all picture, and source, tags.
+The ImportConstantUtility will basically use a Switch case to determine which environmental variable that should be fetched during runtime.

+v.2.34.0

 *#####* - [Frontend] Revision history corrected - Apr 11, 2025

 In this commit we have corrected the SHA commit codes for the latest commits in this document.